tilrnt/tilrnt-source/_posts/2017-12-30-golang-check-for-open-ports.markdown

   if err != nil {
-    // Log or report the error here
+    // Log or report the error here fmt.Printf("Error: %s\n", err)
   }
 }
 {% endhighlight %}

 We use [Listen][net pkg Listen] above as it works for localhost only.

-For testing the remote port, we can use [DialTimeout][net pkg DialTimeout] as it accepts a custom timeout parameter:
+For testing the remote port, we can use [DialTimeout][net pkg DialTimeout] as it accepts a custom timeout parameter, which we can use to check for timeout errors:

 {% highlight go %}
 package main